-Listed company directorships held during the past three financial years:
+Listed company directorships held over the past three years:

-Pendal Group Limited, ASX: PDL (from 2018 until delisting in January 2023)
+Pendal Group Limited, ASX: PDL (2018 until delisting in January 2023)

-- Member of the People and Remuneration Committee (appointed January 2023) - Member of the Investment Committee (appointed January 2023) - Member of the Integration Committee - Member of the Technology and Cyber Security Committee
+- Member of the People and Remuneration Committee (appointed January 2023) - Member of the Investment Committee (appointed January 2023)

-Kathryn Matthews Independent Director

-BSc BEc (Age 63)
+Kathryn Matthews, Independent Director BSc BEc (Age 63)

 Ms Matthews was appointed to the Board of Perpetual in January 2023 following the acquisition of Pendal Group.
+She is a member of the Audit, Risk and Compliance Committee and the Investment Committee.